-A good Zettel should be atomic, just one idea should be on a note.
-It should autonomous, being able to stand on its own, moved or merged with other notes.
-Whenever you add a note think about ways of connecting the note to already existing notes.
-Also, you should always explain why you’re linking two notes.
-Never copy and paste (quotes are the exception I assume), but use your own words and language.
-Don’t think about structure and never delete any note.
+A good Zettel should be atomic, one idea should be on a note.
+It should be autonomous, being able to stand on its own, move, or merged with other notes.
+When you add a note, think about ways of connecting the note to existing notes.
+Additionally, you should always explain why you’re linking two notes.
+Never copy and paste (quotes are the exception, I assume), but use your words and language.
+Don’t think about structure, and never delete any notes.

-Regarding reference material, I found different ideas.
+Regarding the reference material, I found different ideas.
 Some recommend always keeping the reference to ensure no plagiarism, others process a reference and immediately delete the reference.
-I think the best way I somewhere in between, keeping some really good reference and deleting the ones of lesser quality and just extracting the ideas worth saving on separate notes.
+I think the best way I somewhere in between, keeping good references and deleting the ones of lesser quality, and extracting the ideas worth saving on separate notes.

-I, for example, have already a rather huge reference database with 30,000 items.
+I, for example, have a huge reference database with 30,000 items.
 And I don’t plan to delete any of the reference material.
-The major part is of inspirational kind (images, logos, photos) which can’t be captured in a note.
+The major part is of the inspirational kind (images, logos, photos) which can’t be captured in a note.

-But I started using BibDesk to create references to books, articles and videos worth remembering.
-It’s also easy to create custom export templates for BibDesk as explained in Manage Citations for a Zettelkasten.
+But I started using BibDesk to create references to books, articles, and videos worth remembering.
+It’s easy to create custom export templates for BibDesk as explained in Manage Citations for a Zettelkasten.

-When I tried to introduce the Zettelkasten methods, I reviewed a bunch of tools.
-Tools I already owned and tools that were recommended.
-The good thing with this method is there is no right tool, everything from paper index cards too highly sophisticated software can do the job.
+When I tried to introduce the Zettelkasten method, I reviewed several tools.
+Tools I owned and tools that were recommended.
+The good thing with this method is there is no right tool, everything from paper index cards to sophisticated software can do the job.
 It’s a matter of taste and convenience.
-A paper-based system I discarded categorically—I don’t have the time or space to maintain such a system.
+A paper-based system I discarded categorically—I don’t have the time or space to maintain an analog system.
 I tried a good bunch of tools recommended in the Software & Gadgets section of the Zettelkasten website.
-I even tried their tool The Archive.
-But after looking into the capabilities of my favourite document management system DEVONthink I decided to stay with it.
+I even tried their tool, The Archive.
+But after looking into the capabilities of my favorite document management system, DEVONthink, I decided to stay with it.

 Selecting the Right Tool

 After years of working with different software products, I came up with my rules for selecting a tool for any purpose.
-Whenever I come along a tool which might look incredible at the beginning, I slow down my decision and remember these rules:
+When I find a tool that might look incredible at the beginning, I slow down my decision and remember these rules:

 - Never use a tool or service which does not allow exporting my content easily.

-- Never store valuable information only on an external server which might disappear or be inaccessible.
+- Never store valuable information only on an external server that might disappear or be inaccessible.

-- Never use a proprietary format that is depending on a specific company or tool or is hard or impossible to convert into another format.
+- Never use a proprietary format that depends on a specific company or tool or is hard or impossible to convert into another format.

-A lot of tools already fail my first rule: Apple Notes, Google Keep, Microsoft OneNote.
-These tools don’t allow exporting or just exporting a single, individual note to something static like a PDF.
-That’s a big NO and I would never use tools of that kind.
+Plenty of tools already fail my first rule: Apple Notes, Google Keep, and Microsoft OneNote.
+These tools don’t allow exporting at all or exporting a single, individual note to something static like a PDF.
+That’s a big NO, and I would never use tools of that kind.
 DEVONthink allows exporting and importing every file with all its metadata.

 Locally Stored Data

 The second rule crosses out a lot of the famous new star apps like Notion or Roam Research.
-As cool and innovative these tools are, they are not for me.
+As cool and innovative as these tools are, they are not for me.
 I know both tools allow exporting your notes as Markdown, but being locked out of Notion for 3 days—they had problems with their mail server—is proof of the importance of my second rule.
-DEVONthink is local first, but cloud provider and synchronising files are possible.
-You can backup your data and always access it, even without an internet connection.
+DEVONthink is local first, but cloud providers and synchronizing files are possible.
+You can back up your data and always access it, even without an internet connection.

 Data in Open Formats

-The next rule crosses out all kind of software, that has some internal database format or virtual file format which lets you loose your metadata when exporting a note—if this is possible at all.
-Also, tools which need you to run a specific server, plugin, extension that might not be available any more ten years later.
-I also consider Evernote to be in this category.
+The next rule crosses out all kinds of software, that has some internal database format or virtual file format, which lets you lose your metadata when exporting a note—if this is possible at all.
+Tools that need you to run a specific server, plugin, or extension that might not be available any more than ten years later.
+I consider Evernote to be in this category.
 While it is possible currently to export the notes as HTML, this might not be the case in the future.
-They additionally bake in styles in the HTML which leads to a lot of my notes being hard to read today—black foreground on black background or tiny fonts.
+They additionally bake in styles in the HTML, which leads to a lot of my notes being hard to read today—black foreground on a black background or tiny fonts.
 DEVONthink allows every format.
-It has really good support for Markdown, but you can store everything you like.
-It also allows converting files into a huge amount of different formats.
+It has good support for Markdown, but you can store everything you like.
+It allows converting files into a huge amount of different formats.

 The last two rules are nice to have and not a deal-breaker: I want my data encrypted.
-Storing my data in some cloud where a bored employee or curious intelligence officer might read my notes is not acceptable.
-DEVONthink allows encrypting the local databases (or just use the Mac hard disc encryption) and encrypts all cloud storage vaults by default with a very high standard.
+Storing my data in the cloud where a bored employee or curious intelligence officer might read my notes is not acceptable.
+DEVONthink allows encrypting the local databases (or using the Mac hard disc encryption) and encrypts all cloud storage vaults by default with a high standard.
 They even warn their customers, that losing the password will mean you lose the data.

 No Monthly Rent

-- Using the Loss Aversion or Sunk Cost Fallacy to bind customers to pay regularly or losing everything they created.
+- Use the Loss Aversion or Sunk Cost Fallacy to bind customers to pay regularly or lose everything they created.

-- It also allows developers to stop being innovative and releasing what customers want.
+- It allows developers to stop being innovative and releasing what customers want.

-I didn’t like the old model either when software companies pushed out a new release every year, without improvements worth paying for an upgrade.
-But at least the software still worked.
-Every year one could check the new feature and weight if it’s worth paying the upgrade.
+I didn’t like the old model either, when software companies pushed out a new release every year, without improvements worth paying for an upgrade.
+But at least the software worked.
+Every year, one could check the new feature and estimate if it’s worth paying for the upgrade.

-I can approve software like Sketch where you pay every year but you won’t get any further updates or improvements when you stop paying, but your software still runs!
+I can approve software like Sketch where you pay every year, but you won’t get any further updates or improvements when you stop paying, but your software runs!

 DEVONthink has a one-time price and a new version gets released every few years.
-They are just six developers which keep the cost of development low.
+They are six developers, which keeps the cost of development low.
 And they work on the app for over a decade and always release fantastic new features.
 They even release useful software for free.

 DEVONthink Pro for the Zettelkasten Method

-There are many reasons I decided DEVONthink would be the best possible solution for me starting with the Zettelkasten methods and the following section will give insights into some of my research and thoughts.
+There are many reasons I decided DEVONthink would be the best possible solution for me, starting with the Zettelkasten methods, and the following section will provide insights into my research and thoughts.

-I decided to stay with pure MultiMarkdown files—most people working with the Zettelkasten method do.
-Markdown is versatile, easy to write, easy to convert, has no lock-in into a proprietary file format, as the files are just text.
+I decided to stay with pure MultiMarkdown files—many people working with the Zettelkasten method do.
+Markdown is versatile, easy to write, easy to convert, and has no lock-in into a proprietary file format, as the files are text.

 My notes are as simple as they can be.
 Simple is a good thing.
 The filename starts with a unique ID generated out of the current date and time, followed by a short and meaningful title: